mobile app bar

 Michael Penix Jr. and Kirk Cousins

-Given the results of his last quarterback race in Cleveland, many are assuming that Stefanski would favor Cousins over the unproven talent in Penix.
-However, the former Browns head coach made it a point to suggest that he thinks “very highly” of the younger QB and that Penix is “doing great” and “everything that he is supposed to be doing” while rehabbing his ACL injury.
+Given the results of his last quarterback race in Cleveland, many are assuming that Stefanski would favor Cousins over the unproven talent in Penix Jr. However, the former Browns head coach made it a point to suggest that he thinks “very highly” of the younger QB.

-Nevertheless, the main point is that nothing will be determined until the Falcons find their next general manager.
-It’s the most important decision that the franchise has faced in the last few years, and should they fail to get it right, not only will their performance in the upcoming 2026 NFL Draft be at risk, but so too will their outlook for the next five years.
+However, nothing will be decided until the Falcons find their next general manager.
+It’s the most important decision that the franchise has faced in the last few years.
+Should they fail to get it right, not only will it risk their performance in the upcoming 2026 NFL Draft, but also their outlook for the next five years.

-If you need an example of what an ineffective GM can do to a franchise, look no further than the Miami Dolphins or the Baltimore Ravens, two teams that equally managed to waste the time and potential of players like Tyreek Hill and Lamar Jackson by refusing to provide an adequate supporting cast.
+If you need an example of what an ineffective GM can do to a franchise, look no further than the Miami Dolphins or the Baltimore Ravens.
+The two teams have wasted the time and potential of players like Tyreek Hill and Lamar Jackson by not providing an adequate supporting cast.
 Just like whiffing on a top draft pick or trading away a generational player, hiring the wrong general manager is a common yet costly blunder.

-The Falcons haven’t seen, let alone won, a playoff game since 2017, hinting at the fact that they have yet to recover from that historic 28-3 collapse at Super Bowl LI.
-However, they have a chance here to find someone who is capable of carrying them out from that shadow.
-So, don’t expect them to be in a rush to get an announcement made.
+The Falcons haven’t seen, let alone won, a playoff game since 2017.
+Proof that they have yet to recover from that historic 28-3 collapse at Super Bowl LI.
+However, they have a chance here to find a GM who is capable of carrying them out from that shadow.
+Understandably, they will take their time to decide this one.
+The quarterback decision will surely follow after that.

 About the author